Mostafa-Farghly/FSND/projects/02_trivia_api/starter/backend/README.md

 GET '/questions?page=${integer}'
 - Fetches a paginated set of questions, a total number of questions, all categories and current category string.
 - Request Arguments: page - integer
-- Returns: An object with 10 paginated questions, total questions, object including all categories, and current category string
+- Returns: An object with success value,  10 paginated questions, total questions, object including all categories, and current category string
 {
+  "categories": {
+    "1": "Science",
+    "2": "Art",
+    "3": "Geography",
+    "4": "History",
+    "5": "Entertainment",
+    "6": "Sports"
+  },
+  "current_category": "All",
-    'questions': [
+  "questions": [
     {
+      "answer": "Blood",
-            'id': 1,
+      "category": 1,
-            'question': 'This is a question',
-            'answer': 'This is an answer',
-            'difficulty': 5,
-            'category': 2
+      "difficulty": 4,
+      "id": 22,
+      "question": "Hematology is a branch of medicine involving the study of what?"
     },
+    {
+      "answer": "Scarab",
+      "category": 4,
+      "difficulty": 4,
+      "id": 23,
+      "question": "Which dung beetle was worshipped by the ancient Egyptians?"
+    }
   ],
-    'totalQuestions': 100,
-    'categories': { '1' : "Science",
-    '2' : "Art",
-    '3' : "Geography",
-    '4' : "History",
-    '5' : "Entertainment",
-    '6' : "Sports" },
-    'currentCategory': 'History'
+  "success": true,
+  "total_questions": 22
 }
 ```